Marlowe (2022 film)

 Marlowe is a 2022 neo-noir crime thriller film directed by Neil Jordan, who co-wrote the screenplay with William Monahan.
-Based on the 2014 novel The Black-Eyed Blonde by John Banville, writing under the pen name Benjamin Black, the film stars Liam Neeson as private detective Philip Marlowe, a fictional character created by Raymond Chandler, and features Diane Kruger, Jessica Lange, Adewale Akinnuoye-Agbaje, Alan Cumming, Francois Arnaud, Ian Hart, Danny Huston, Daniela Melchior and Colm Meaney.
+Based on the 2014 novel The Black-Eyed Blonde by John Banville, writing under the pen name Benjamin Black, the film stars Liam Neeson as private detective Philip Marlowe, a fictional character created by Raymond Chandler.
+It features Diane Kruger, Jessica Lange, Adewale Akinnuoye-Agbaje, Alan Cumming, Francois Arnaud, Ian Hart, Danny Huston, Daniela Melchior and Colm Meaney.

-It premiered at the 70th San Sebastián International Film Festival on 24 September 2022 and was theatrically released on 15 February 2023, by Open Road Films and Briarcliff Entertainment.
-The film made $6.2 million in theaters and received mostly negative reviews from critics.
+It premiered at the 70th San Sebastián International Film Festival on 24 September 2022 and was theatrically released in the United States on 15 February 2023, by Open Road Films and Briarcliff Entertainment.
+The film made $6.2 million in theaters and received generally negative reviews from critics.

 Plot

 In 1939 Los Angeles, private detective Philip Marlowe is hired by glamorous heiress Clare Cavendish to find her missing lover, Nico Peterson, a prop master at Pacific Film Studios.
 Marlowe discovers that Peterson was killed after being run over outside the exclusive Corbata Club.
 When he informs Cavendish of Peterson's death, she insists she recently saw Peterson in Tijuana.
 Frustrated by her secrecy, Marlowe leaves, encountering Cavendish's mother, former film star Dorothy Quincannon.

 Marlowe visits Peterson's grave and encounters a grieving woman who flees.
 His friend, homicide detective Joe Green, declines to investigate the true victim as he was positively identified by the Corbata's owner Floyd Hanson.
 Marlowe meets Hanson at the club, but both fail to extract information from each other.
 As he leaves, Marlowe spots the woman from the grave—Peterson's sister, Lynn—and arranges to meet her later at the Cabana Club.
 Their conversation is observed by Hanson.
 When Marlowe arrives, he is unsuccessfully ambushed by two men.

 Quincannon attempts to hire Marlowe to find Peterson herself.
 She admits that her strained relationship with Cavendish stems from years of pretending she was her niece, following the advice of her former lover, Pacific's owner Joseph O'Reilly.
 Quincannon discloses that Peterson was the talent agent for actress Amanda Toxteth, who informs Marlowe that Peterson frequently smuggled cocaine from Tijuana.
 Marlowe breaks into Peterson's house and finds Lynn, but they are ambushed by two Mexican men searching for someone called "Serena".
 Marlowe is knocked unconscious, and Lynn is taken captive.

 Later, Marlowe is picked up by drug lord Lou Hendricks and his henchman, Cedric.
-Hendricks reveals that Peterson smuggled drugs for, and has stolen a large amount of cocaine from him.
+Hendricks reveals that Peterson smuggled drugs for, and has stolen a large amount of cocaine from, him.
 Marlowe enlists his friend, police officer Bernie Ohls, to search for Lynn.
 Meanwhile, Cavendish visits Marlowe and attempts to seduce him.
 He rejects her advances but agrees to dance with her.
 Later, he secretly follows her to a rendezvous with O'Reilly and encounters Quincannon, who expresses her anger over her daughter's relationship with the much older and influential O'Reilly.